The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

-Dynamical BH mass measurements are known for only $\approx$30\% of the total sample of BH candidates among the LMXBs (20 out of the list of 66 available on BlackCAT \citealt{blackcat}.)\footnote{Note that on BlackCAT 67 sources are listed [Spring 2021] but that includes the high-mass X-ray binary XTE~J1819$-$2525, aka V4641~Sgr.} Comparing the $\{ d_{\rm GC}, |z|\}$ distributions of confirmed BH LMXBs with the theoretical expectation that these sources originate in the Galactic Plane, we note that confirmed BH LMXBs are nearly exclusively found outside their region of origin (Fig.~\ref{fig:mgcz}).
+Dynamical BH mass measurements are known for only $\approx$30\% of the total sample of BH candidates among the LMXBs (21 out of the list of 67 available on BlackCAT; \citealt{blackcat}.)\footnote{As of Spring 2021.} Comparing the observed $\{ d_{\rm GC}, |z|\}$ distributions of confirmed BH LMXBs with the theoretical expectation that these sources originate in the Galactic Plane, we note that confirmed BH LMXBs are nearly exclusively found outside their region of origin (Fig.~\ref{fig:mgcz}).
 All of the dynamically confirmed BHs in LMXBs, except GRS~1915$+$105, currently lie outside the region associated with the formation of massive stars (and hence BHs).
-Similarly, only 4 of the 17 candidate BH LMXBs with $d_{GC}>3$~kpc are at $|z|<60$~pc, implying that discovery of (candidate) BH LMXBs outside the Plane is also favored.
+Similarly, only 4 of the 17 candidate BH LMXBs with $d_{GC}>3$~kpc are at $|z|<60$~pc, implying that for discovery of (candidate) BH LMXBs a location outside the Plane is also favored.
 We also compared the $\{ d_{\rm GC}, |z|\}$ distributions of confirmed BH LMXBs with that of the candidate BH LMXBs and we find that the latter have, on average, a significantly lower $d_{\rm GC}$ than the confirmed BH sources.
 This spatial configuration could imply that all BHs in LMXBs get a significant kick upon formation moving them away from their origin, or there are selection effects at play.
-Below, we first investigate potential selection effects against discovering sources in the Plane.
+To end up with a confirmed BH LMXB it first has to be discovered as a candidate BH LMXB, therefore, we first investigate potential selection effects against discovering sources in the Plane.